ml-starter-packs/mlflow-experiment/README.md

 5. Watch as experiments begin to populate as they run from [./nlp-demo/main.py](/nlp-demo/main.py).

-6. (optional) Access MinIO UI with [http://localhost:9000](http://localhost:9000) to see how MLFlow artifacts are organized in the S3-compatible object storage.
+6. (optional) Access MinIO UI with [http://localhost:9000](http://localhost:9000) to see how MLflow artifacts are organized in the S3-compatible object storage.

 ## Running New Experiments

-Edit `./nlp-demo/main.py` and re-run the experiment service (if you commit your code, it should be visible in MLFlow) using `docker-compose run nlp`:
+Edit `./nlp-demo/main.py` and re-run the experiment service (if you commit your code, it should be visible in MLflow) using `docker-compose run nlp`

     ```bash
     make run